mohan2020coder/instacloneapp/Readme.md

 npm run dev

-This will start the NextJS development server and the Golang server.
+This will start the NextJS development server.

 ## Server